adityaks-lts/Code-Kalyaan-2345/README.md

 2. **Keyframes:**
    Keyframes are employed to create captivating animations within the website.
 By defining specific animation steps, keyframes enhance user engagement and interaction, providing a seamless browsing experience.

-3. **Overlay:**
+3. **Bootstrap:**
-   The overlay feature is integrated to enhance the visual presentation of images.
-By adding a translucent layer over images, overlay improves readability and focus, making text content more prominent and appealing.
+   Bootstrap is a popular HTML, CSS, and JS framework for developing responsive, mobile-first projects on the web.
+It features a grid system, components, and utilities for faster web design

 4. **Responsive Design:**
    Utilizes media queries and flex layouts to adapt the page layout across various devices, ensuring a seamless browsing experience on mobile phones, tablets, and desktop computers.